distributed-system-analysis/pbench/docs/API/V1/contents.md

 `<path>`    string \
-The path of an item in the dataset inventory, as captured by the Pbench Agent packaging; for example, `/` for the root, or `/1-default/` for the default first iteration directory.
+The path of an item in the dataset inventory, as captured by the Pbench Agent packaging.
+Note that the `/` separating the two parameters serves to mark the relative root directory of the tarball.
+For example `/api/v1/datasets/contents/<dataset>/` represents the root, and `/api/v1/datasets/contents/<dataset>/1-default/` represents the default first iteration directory.

 ## Request headers